rose-coste/docs-container-service/_best-practices/container-design-philosophy.md

 discussions, and interpretation in the community.

 Though you can
-*actually* run more than one process per Docker container, some believe that this diverges away from the simple packaging and ease-of-use that containers are supposed to provide.
+actually run more than one process per Docker container, some believe that this diverges from the simple packaging and ease-of-use that containers are supposed to provide.
 Confusion about this philosophy stems primarily from newbies wanting to find a relatable manner to use
-containers: their natural instinct is to treat it as a VM that they would SSH into, hence the necessity for multiple processes.
-However, once one realizes that there are other methods of working with a container (such as enforcing proper logs and using development containers with a TTY for shell interaction) this necessity and/or hurdle of packing many different processes into a container is no longer needed.
+containers: their natural instinct is to treat it as a virtual machine that they would SSH into, hence the necessity for multiple processes representing at least the machine's true workload (such as a database) and the infrastructure of tools (such as SSH) that enable access to that workload.
+However, once one realizes that there are other methods of working with a container (such as enforcing proper logs and using development containers with a TTY for shell interaction) this hurdle of packing many different processes into a container is no longer needed.

-When this insight is made, the offering that containers provide really shines through and the instinct to create monolithic packages, such as one would do with a VM, becomes less relevant.
+When this insight is realized, the offering that containers provide really shines through and the instinct to create monolithic packages, such as one would do with a virtual machine, becomes less relevant.
 Thus, the adoption of a microservice architecture becomes prominent as its relationship to containers not only appears as a better and clearer fit, but a concept that is now synonymous with using containers.

-Martin Fowler describes the concept in this way:
+Martin Fowler describes this approach:

 > The term "Microservice Architecture" has sprung up over the last few
 > years to describe a particular way of designing software applications